 Pathways to further studyThe more education you complete, the more job opportunities you’ll have.
 You can use this course as a pathway into courses such as:

-- 22235VIC Certificate I in General Education for Adults (Introductory)
+- 22476VIC Certificate I in General Education for Adults (Introductory)

 Career PathwaysThe Certificate I in Work Education is one way of getting your foot in the door for your dream career.
-You can gain employment at entry level in the hospitality industry in areas such as kitchen hand and events assistant
+You can gain employment at entry level in the hospitality industry in areas such as kitchen hand, events assistant and food production.

 Units Of Study